 The history of companies incorporated under PLAURUM brand is inseparable from the global history of manufacturing precious metals that originated in the second half of the 19th – early 20th century.
 At this time companies emerge in other countries, focusing on obtaining pure gold, silver, platinum, and platinoids, studying their properties, and manufacturing products from precious metals.

-Today PLAURUM brand incorporates production facilities in Russia (JSC EZOCM), Central Europe (Safina a.s.), as well as sales offices in the USA, Slovakia, Poland, Romania, and Kyrgyzstan.
+Today PLAURUM brand incorporates production facilities in Russia (JSC EZOCM), Central Europe (Safina a.s.), as well as sales offices in the Slovakia, Poland and Romania.
 Safina a.s.. dating back to 1860 – one of the leading companies in the market of precious metals in Central and Eastern Europe – joined Plaurum Group in 2014, significantly expanding the global presence of the member companies.

 The history of creating and developing JSC EZOCM is inseparable from originating of the precious metals industry in Russia.